Lakshminarayananc/agile-web-development-report/report.md

   * Wednesday: Introduction.
 Very basics of Ruby.
   * Thursday: Test-driven development.
   * Friday: More Ruby.
 Very little of Ruby on Rails.

 * **Students paid more attention to technical details than to following agile practices.** In retrospect this is easy to understand.
 To finish the project, it is necessary to work out technical difficulties.
 Agile practices, on the other hand do not directly contribute to finishing the work.

   * **None of the teams used test-driven development in the project work:** We had originally planned to mandate test-driven development, but decided against it after the first week.
 Since learning the technical details took more time than planned, we assessed that the combined burden of learning technical details and starting test-driven development would be too much for the students.
 We gave the students a choice, and none of them decided to use test-driven development.

   * **The teams varied a lot in their adoption of Scrum.** The best team divided the customer wishes to reasonable user stories and the user stories further to individual tasks.
 They split their user stories to the two sprints and updated their backlogs during the sprints to follow the progress of the real work.
 The backlogs of the worst team didn't have a clear distinction between stories and tasks.
 There was no sense of completion at the end of the first sprint, and the team didn't update their backlogs regularly.
 Their backlog didn't give a clear picture of the status of their project.

+* **There was not enough dialogue with the customer.** The team and the customer should collaborate to make the most suitable software possible.
+The customer knows what he wants and understands the domain area.
+The team understands the implementation constraints.
+Without good dialogue there is a danger that a wrong problem is solved, or that the solution to the problem is much more expensive than needed.
+On this course, there was little collaboration between the customer and the team after their initial meeting.

 ### Other observations